China’s Tax and Fee Cuts Extended or Released After 2021 Two Sessions

 One more preferential policy worth to be mentioned here for manufacturing enterprises is that the Government Work Report also reiterated that VAT incremental credit balance will be refunded to advanced manufacturing taxpayers on a monthly basis.

-In fact, this September, the MOF and SAT already issued the Announcement No.39.
+In fact, this September, the MOF and STA already issued the Announcement No.39.
 According to it, advance manufacturing taxpayers producing and selling four types of products – non-metallic mineral products, general equipment, special equipment, and computer, communication, and other electronic devices – will be refunded the VAT incremental credit balance on the daily basis.
 It is well-worth noting whether the scope of the advanced manufacturing sectors would be expanded this year.

 Reduced CIT for small and low-profit enterprises